rr-codes4/H.E.L.I.X-Virtual-Intelligence/Hardware.md

 **Project HELIX — Hardware Architecture & Signal Flow**

-This document details the physical components, signal routing, power distribution, and hardware interface layout for the **HELIX Holographic AI Assistant**.
+This document details the physical components, power distribution, and hardware interface layout for the **HELIX Holographic AI Assistant**.
 This diagram is only for rough understanding of the working of the model.
 ---